YouYueHuang/SelfDrivingCarProjects/README.md

 ## Dependencies
 ------

+* tensorflow
-* tensorflow `conda install -c conda-forge tensorflow` or `pip install --ignore-installed --upgrade tensorflow`
+  - `conda install -c conda-forge tensorflow`
+  - Or `pip install --ignore-installed --upgrade tensorflow`

-* install opencv `conda install opencv` and then `pip install opencv_python-3.3.1+contrib-cp36-cp36m-win_amd64.whl`
+* install opencv

+  1. `conda install opencv`
+  2. And then `pip install opencv_python-3.3.1+contrib-cp36-cp36m-win_amd64.whl`

   > If the message 'ImportError: DLL load failed: The specified module could not be found' show, then download opencv binary file from [this link](https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv) In my case, I’ve used opencv_python-3.3.1+contrib-cp36-cp36m-win_amd64.whl.
 Go to the directory where the wheel file is located, and run the following command.